 Crack, a solid and crystal form of cocaine, is an incredibly dangerous drug.
-Sadly, many people who begin using this drug develop an addiction.
+It causes many people to ask themselves, “Am I addicted to crack cocaine?”
+In fact, many people who begin using this drug do develop an addiction.
 If you’re struggling with a crack cocaine addiction, the only way to truly recover is through a crack addiction rehab center that offers detox, treatment, and continual support.
 Long-term recovery is possible, but it begins by acknowledging that you need help.